GPDC/CryptRelay/README.md

 # Building on Linux
 In order to compile/build CryptRelay on linux, have a look at the README_eclipse.md. (no makefile just yet!)

+// This will clone CryptRelay and all submodules. git clone --recursive git://github.com/GPDC/CryptRelay.git